ckangwen/CodeExtensionPack/php-extension-pack-for-development/README.md

-# PHP Extention for PHP Development Workplace
+# PHP extension for PHP Development Workplace

 This extension is for php work place.
 For now this extension is really recommended when
-in developing PHP programs, and also this extention
+in developing PHP programs, and also this extension
 works well with this PHP Frameworks.

 - CodeIgniter
 - Lumen
 - Laravel

-## Extention Included
+## extension Included
 - Name: PHP Debug
 Id: felixfbecker.php-debug
 Description: Debug support for PHP with XDebug